-These three configurations were the main strategic responses to injustice and oppression in capitalist societies in the twentieth century.
-By the end of the century, the first of these had all but disappeared because of the apparent failure of the idea of smashing capitalism.
+These four configurations were the main strategic responses to injustice and oppression in capitalist societies in the twentieth century.
+By the end of the century, the first two of these had all but disappeared from the political landscape, at least in developed capitalist countries.
+Revolutionary communism lacked credibility because of the collapse of regimes attempting ruptural strategies for dismantling capitalism, and democratic socialism was marginalized because of the repeated failures to sustain an electoral strategy of building a state socialist sector within capitalist economies.
 Social democracy in developed capitalist countries too has declined, if not disappeared, and largely lost its connection to labor militancy.
-The most dynamic form of anti-capitalism in the first decades of the 21st century has thus been anchored in social movements that continue to pronounce that "another world is possible".
+The most dynamic form of anti-capitalism in the first decades of the 21st century has been anchored in social movements, often with strong anarchist currents, that continue to pronounce that "another world is possible".
 Mostly such resistance to capitalism has been disconnected from an overarching political project directed at state power and thus from political parties.
-However, in at least some of the movements opposing capitalism in Latin America and Southern Europe, the beginnings of a new strategic idea may be emerging that combines the bottom-up, civil society centered initiatives of resisting and escaping capitalism with the top-down, state-centered strategy of taming capitalism.
-This new strategic configuration could be termed eroding capitalism.
+However, in at least some of the movements opposing capitalism in Latin America and Southern Europe, the beginnings of a new strategic idea may be emerging that combines the bottom-up, civil society centered initiatives of resisting and escaping capitalism with the top-down, state-centered strategy of taming and dismantling capitalism.
+This new strategic configuration, which can be termed eroding capitalism, is illustrated in Table 3.